LEAN-96/RAG-Demystified/README.md

 # LLM Architecture: Transformer
 The Transformer architecture, introduced by [Vaswani et al. in 2017](https://arxiv.org/abs/1706.03762), revolutionized natural language processing (NLP) by enabling efficient parallelization and handling long-range dependencies in text.
 It has become the foundation for many state-of-the-art language models.

-The Transformer consists of an encoder and a decoder, each composed of multiple identical layers.
+The Transformer consists usually of an encoder and a decoder, each composed of multiple identical layers.
+The encoder-decoder architecture is a powerful neural network design used for sequence-to-sequence tasks, such as machine translation.

 The encoder processes the input sequence and generates a set of continuous representations, while the decoder uses these representations to produce the output sequence.
 Each encoder layer has two main components: a multi-head self-attention mechanism and a position-wise fully connected feed-forward network.
 The decoder layers are similar but include an additional multi-head attention mechanism that attends to the encoder's output.

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/fa005044-d1ab-4ac3-b55f-9f8ab51456a7)

 Before LLMs can generate text, they must process the input text in a language they can understand.
 Lets break down the encoder-decoder process step-by-step:

+## Encoder

-1. Tokenization is the process of converting a sequence of text into smaller units called tokens.
-These tokens can be words, subwords, or characters, depending on the tokenizer used.
+1. The input sequence (e.g., a sentence in English) is tokenized into individual words or subwords.
+This process of converting a sequence of text into tokens is called Tokenization.
 The goal is to break down the text into manageable pieces that the model can process.

-2. Transformer Embeddings convert tokens into dense vectors that capture semantic information.
-Each token is mapped to a high-dimensional vector - or a long list of values.
+2. Each token is converted into an embedding, a numerical representation that captures its meaning.
+In other words, they mapped to a high-dimensional vectors - or a long lists of values.
 The values in an embedding represent the linguistic characteristics of a word.
 This layer is essentially a lookup table in the training data where each token has a corresponding vector.
 Tokens or words with similar meaning their vectors are closer to each other.

 3. Positional Encoding is crucial because Transformers do not have a built-in sense of the order of tokens.
 Positional encodings are added to the token embeddings to provide information about the position of each token in the sequence.

 4. The embeddings with positional encodings are passed through multiple layers of self-attention and feed-forward networks in the encoder.
 Self-Attention Mechanism allows the model to weigh the importance of different tokens in the sequence when encoding a particular token.
 The self-attention mechanism is key to understanding context.
 By allowing each word to attend to every other word in the sentence, the Transformer can capture long-range dependencies and relationships regardless of their distance in the sequence.
+The context is now added and these embeddings are called context vectors or transformer embeddings.

+## Decoder
-5. The decoder takes the encoded representations and generates the output sentence.
+1. The decoder takes the context vectors from the encoder and starts generating the output sequence.
 It uses self-attention to focus on the previously generated words and encoder-decoder attention to focus on the input sentence.
-The decoder generates the output word by word until the entire sentence is produced.
+At each step, the decoder uses the context vectors and the previously generated tokens to predict the next token.
+This process continues until the entire output sequence (e.g., a sentence in French) is generated.

+2. The final output sequence is produced, which can be a translated sentence, a summary, or any other sequence-based task.

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/37883a85-02a8-441f-abfd-b9bea35e923c)